-An official campaign is being mounted in Tanzania against "indecent dress". on Friday (7th September) demonstrators took to the streets of the capital, Dar Es Salaam to lend their support to the campaign.
+Background: An official campaign is being mounted in Tanzania against "indecent dress". on Friday (7th September) demonstrators took to the streets of the capital, Dar Es Salaam to lend their support to the campaign.

 The Tanganyika African National Union (TANU) - Tanzania's official party - is behind the drive.
 The Prime Minister Mr Rashidid Kawawa and other Government officials attended the demonstration, along with the TANU Youth League and several other organisations.

 October the first has been set as the deadline for the crack-down on "indecent dress", but the people of the Mwanza Region are already being urged to abandon their "offensive" dress habits.